mooalot/zustand-tracked/README.md

 # zustand-tracked

-A small library that allows all your selectors to be tracked, optimizing computations and rerenders.
+A small library that allows all your zustand store selectors to be tracked, optimizing computations and rerenders.

 ## Why?

-Updating data in your store triggers all selectors to recompute, which can be costly with many or complex selectors.
-This library optimizes performance by tracking dependencies and only recomputing affected selectors, making it ideal for large applications.
+Updating any data in your store triggers all selectors to recompute, which can be costly with many or complex selectors.
+This library optimizes performance by tracking dependencies and only recomputing affected selectors.

 ## Installation